-New and single family existing home customers in Chelan County are eligible for a heat pump water heater rebate.
+Single-family existing home customers in Chelan County are eligible for a heat pump water heater rebate.
 These products are given qualifications through the Northern Climate Heat Pump Water Heater Specifications.
-The District offers a \$300 rebate for a Tier 1 50-75 gallon model and a \$500 rebate for a Tier 2 or Tier 3 or greater model in any size.
+The District offers an \$800 rebate for a Tiers 3 and above for any water heater size.